Boiler Water Treatment by Hydro X

 Possibly one of the most vital elements of a boilers cycle is boiler feedwater.
 In a closed system cycle, it transfers from heat to steam before being disposed of in a primary condenser.
 Dissolved gases are separated before they can cause damage to the system.

-These are usually carbon dioxide and oxygen and if left untreated they could cause minor or severe corrosion of the pipes.
+These are usually carbon dioxide and oxygen and if they are left untreated they could cause minor or severe corrosion of the pipes.
 Combating excessive conductivity in the pipes is something that can be a major challenge for companies, but Hydro X are here to help (with the use of boiler water treatment chemicals and a testing kit).

 Why is Boiler Water Treatment required?